MicrosoftDocs/architecture-center/docs/example-scenario/apps/internal-apim-ase-scenario.md

 ## Considerations

-1. The web apis are hosted over secured HTTPs protocol and will be using an [SSL Certificate][ssl].
+- The web apis are hosted over secured HTTPs protocol and will be using an [SSL Certificate][ssl].
-2. The Application Gateway also is configured over port 443 for secured and reliable outbound calls.
+- The Application Gateway also is configured over port 443 for secured and reliable outbound calls.
-3. The API Management service is configured to use custom domains using SSL certificates.
+- The API Management service is configured to use custom domains using SSL certificates.
-4. Consider the [Network configuration][ntwkcons] for App Service Environments
+- Consider the [Network configuration][ntwkcons] for App Service Environments
-5. There needs to be a explicit mention about [port 3443 allowing API Management][apim-port-nsg] to manage via Portal or PowerShell.
+- There needs to be a explicit mention about [port 3443 allowing API Management][apim-port-nsg] to manage via Portal or PowerShell.
+- Leverage policies within APIM to add a HOST header for the API hosted on ASE to ensure that the ASE's load balancer would properly forward the request.
-6. The API Management accepts ASE's DNS entry for all the apps hosted under App Service Environments.
+- The API Management accepts ASE's DNS entry for all the apps hosted under App Service Environments.
 Add an [APIM policy][apim-policy] to explicitly set the HOST Header to allow the ASE load balancer to differentiate between Apps under the App Service Environment.
-7. Consider [Integrating with Azure Application Insights][azure-apim-ai], which also surfaces metrics through [Azure Monitor][azure-mon] for monitoring.
+- Consider [Integrating with Azure Application Insights][azure-apim-ai], which also surfaces metrics through [Azure Monitor][azure-mon] for monitoring.
-8. If using CI/CD pipelines for deploying Internal APIs, consider [build your own Hosted Agent on a VM][hosted-agent] in the VNET
+- If using CI/CD pipelines for deploying Internal APIs, consider [build your own Hosted Agent on a VM][hosted-agent] in the VNET

 ### Availability

 Azure API Management service could be deployed as a [Multi-Region deployment][apim-multiregion] for higher availability and also to reduce latencies.
 This feature is only available in Premium Mode though.
 Please note that, the API Management service in this specific scenario consumes APIs from App Service Environments.
 One could also use APIM for APIs hosted on the internal on-premises infrastructure.

 App Service Environments could make use of [Traffic Manager][ase-trafficmanager] profiles to distribute the traffic hosted on App Service Environments for higher scale and availability.

-- For considerations concerning availability, see the [availability checklist][availability] in the Azure Architecture Center.

 ### Scalability